Sleighs/chat-plus/README.md

 ## Usage

-For options click the extension icon in the browser's toolbar to open the options.
+Access the options menu by clicking the extension icon in the browser toolbar .

 **Username Mentions** - Mentions with your username will be highlighted.